Nimdy/detect-FPS-hackers/README.md

 Average Weapon Accuracy

 ```
 IDK...
-Just trying to spark conversation for people way smarter than I am to design some type of ML for detection....
+Just trying to spark conversation for people way smarter than I am to help me design and define a new standard in identifing cheaters in any game.

+I believe if you ever want to stand a chance in defeating cheaters that are using ML/AI, you need to fight back with ML/AI detection methods.

 Maybe nothing will ever happen because people keep making purchases in the stores for DAT NEXT SICK SKIN... lol